“I’m just getting started, and I want to get my name out there… but how?”

 What if you don’t even have a website yet?

-According to Charles Trujillo, CEO of Lettering Express in Oklahoma City:
+Charles Trujillo, CEO of Lettering Express in Oklahoma City says you can update your information with minimal to zero issues.

-That means that you can essentially re-brand your vehicle as often as you’d like.
+Advanced adhesive technology has made graphic removal effortless.
+Basically, that means you can rebrand your vehicle as often as you’d like.

-“We have clients who update their wraps seasonally,” said Trujillo, “which is a really cool selling point for their business.”
+Trujillo has clients who update their wraps seasonally, which creates a great selling point for their business.

 How to Create an Effective Wrap Design